kubagp1/lesson-plan/README.md

 1. Serve website for scraping on port 3000
 2. In `backend/` run `npm start` and then `python ./serve_output.py`
 3. In `frontend/` run `npm dev`

+Alternatively, you can use [Restore Terminals](https://marketplace.visualstudio.com/items?itemName=EthanSK.restore-terminals) VSCode extension.
+(Config used for development is in this repo.)